hotwax/oms-documentation/krewe/Flows/SalesOrders/OrderTypeMapping.md

 # Order Type

 ## What are Order Types?
+Order types help Krewe categorize their orders based on a variety of business cases.
+Some may be related to seasonal events such as Mardi Gras while others simply identify that an order is an Employee Order.
+These order types eventually help Krewe run analyitcs on their orders and identify issues or measure sale performance.

 ## How they're setup in HotWax
 Order types are determined by either by the Shopify Source of the order or the the facility the order is placed from if its a POS sale.
 Before HotWax this information was mapped from Shopify Source and Location ID to NetSuite Order Type using a Celigo Script.